 Every Saturday in October from 6 to 9:30 p.m., families can enjoy moonlight pumpkin picking geared toward children ages 12 and younger at Organics Today Farm in East Islip.
 "We’re one of the few places you can come to at night and not be scared," says owner Mike Massina.
 "The whole place is decorated and lit up, but the pumpkin patch is dark."
 Families use their own flashlights in the pumpkin field.

-Hayrides will be available -- the CDC recommends the safest hayrides are limited to family members only -- and a la carte refreshments include roasted corn, apple cider doughnuts and pumpkin muffins.
+Hayrides will be available and a la carte refreshments include roasted corn, apple cider doughnuts and pumpkin muffins.
 Admission is $3 per person; hayrides are an additional $3 per person.
 Small pumpkins are $3.50, larger ones are 75 cents per pound.
-The venue is also open for pumpkin picking from 10 a.m. to 6 p.m. daily; there is no admission fee during the day.
+The venue also is open for pumpkin picking from 10 a.m. to 6 p.m. daily; there is no admission fee during the day.
 The farm is at 169 Washington St., East Islip; 631-480-6497, organicstodayfarms.com.

 Ride the animal train

-The farm will offer its tractor-pulled train ride, with seats decorated like animals, including a pig, goose and elephant.
-Kids can race rubber duckies, controlled by pumping water in a gutter, take a hayride, and, of course, pick pumpkins.
+The farm will offer its tractor-pulled "animal train" ride, with seats decorated like animals, including a pig, goose and elephant.
+Kids can race rubber duckies, controlled by pumping water in a gutter, take a hayride and, of course, pick pumpkins.
 Food offerings include roasted corn, cider doughnuts and candy apples.

 Visitors pay $5 to enter the pumpkin patch, which includes rubber duck racing.
 Other entertainment is a la carte.
-The farm is at 6 Bagatelle Rd., Dix Hills; 631-549-3276, schmittsfamilyfarms.com.
+The farm is at 6 Bagatelle Rd., Dix Hills; 631-549-3276, schmittsonbagatelle.com.

 Pick pumpkins — and sunflowers